Digilent/Cora-Z7-10-Pmod-VGA/README.md

 Cora Z7-10 Pmod VGA Demo
 ==============

+IMPORTANT: This repository is obsolete.
+See the [new demo page](https://digilent.com/reference/programmable-logic/cora-z7/demos/pmod-vga) on Digilent Reference for information about this demo.
+The sources have been moved into the [10/XADC/master](https://github.com/Digilent/Cora-Z7/tree/10/Pmod-VGA/master) branch of the Cora-Z7 repository.

 Description
 --------------
 This project is a Vivado demo using the Cora Z7-10's, Pmod Ports and the Pmod VGA written in VHDL.
 The Pmod VGA is controlled by the Cora Z7-10 through Pmod ports JA and JB.
 When programmed onto the board, a bouncing box and many test pattern bars are displayed on a connected VGA monitor.
 The screen resolution is configurable through HDL code.